 I have been involved with several research and software projects, mostly related to cryptography and combinatorics.

-We study how digital certification can be explored to guarantee integrity and authenticity of data from metrological equipments.
-We currently work in partnership with INMETRO on a project that aims to reduce the number of frauds on gas stations by using digital signatures.
+We study how digital certification can be explored to guarantee the integrity and authenticity of data from metrological equipment.
+We have worked in partnership with INMETRO on a project that aims to reduce the number of frauds on gas stations by using digital signatures.
+Nowadays, together with prof. Martin Vigil, we explore the application of digital certification in general IoT devices.

 I am particularly interested in exploring the fascinating area of combinatorics, and my research is usually motivated by interesting problems in cryptography.

 We focus on new CFFs with applications to a pandemic scenario, where several tests need to be performed with limited resources.
-We show we can model communities of people with high-contacts using hypergraphs and we give constructions of what we call structure-aware cover-free families, which uses the structure of the hypergraphs.
+We show we can model communities of people with high-contacts using hypergraphs, and we give constructions of what we call structure-aware cover-free families, which use the structure of the hypergraphs.
 We revisit old CFF constructions, boosting the number of defectives they can identify by taking the hypergraph structure into account.
 We also provide new constructions based on hypergraph parameters.
+An extended version of this paper will be submitted for publication soon.

 A Difference Set D is a subset of a group G such that every non-identity element of G can be represented as a product d1 d2-1 of two elements d1 and d2 of D. They have some interesting applications in coding theory and cryptography.
 In the past few years, we have been exploring new ways of constructing these objects.